Skip to main content

 7. Little or no feedback on personal performance: In school, students get report cards.
 At work, employees have performance reviews, evaluations or check-ins.
 Call it whatever you want … all employees have a need and right to know what the company thinks of their overall performance and contribution.
 Great employees can't run on autopilot.
 They need to know how they're doing.
 Take this fundamental feedback away and great employees can become resentful.
 FIX: Scheduled performance reviews are a must for every employee.
 If it's been more than six months since you had a one-on-one with your great employees … you're asking for trouble.

 8. Owner lost sight of company vision: Owning and growing a business is tough work.
 There are ups and downs, wins and losses.
 Sometimes an owner just gets tired or feels beaten down.
 When owners lose sight of their company's vision … sometimes to the point of just wanting to "get out" … turnover will be an outcome.
 If the owner doesn't want to be there … why should employees?
-FIX: I've coached many owners back from the brink of giving up.
+FIX: We've coached many owners back from the brink of giving up.
 It always begins with a plan to bring life and meaning back to the vision that once empowered them.
 One win leads to the next.
 Confidence returns.
 It's hard to do this without a business coach.
 Give us a call if you need help.

 9. Owner made it "all about the numbers": At Strategies, we're extremely number's driven … but never at the expense of culture, teamwork, quality and customer service.
 Salon/spa computer software can generate numbers and reports on damn near everything a service provider does.
 Too often, this turns performance reviews into a trip through a stack of numbers.
 When it becomes all about the numbers … it can depersonalize the employer/employee relationship.
 Eventually, your great employees can feel like they're just a number too.
 FIX: Numbers are simply measurements of thinking and behavior.
 Numbers are only one part of a thorough performance review.
 Reviews must also give equal time to skill development, culture and teamwork … and individual strengths.
 Get those pieces right and the numbers will improve.